stavroslir/MapReduce-System/README.md

     kubectl exec -it alice -- /bin/bash

 From here on you can now follow the Demo file and test it yourself.

+# Kubernetes Deployment

+For our Kubernetes deployment we used Docker-Desktop.
+It's a very easy to use tool that provides the ability to deploy a one node cluster locally.
+A guide on how to install Docker-Desktop on your machine can be found here: https://www.docker.com/products/docker-desktop/

+# Contributions

+- **[Vasilis Anagnostou, Stavros Lyronis]**:  Authentication service, UI service, Monitoring Service, Workers, Deployment on Kubernetes
+- **[Panagiotis Mihas]**: Fault tolerance - Zookeeper